references to Jack the Ripper in Doctor

 proffers a bag of "cashous" sweets [i],

-but he suddenly stuns her with nerve paralytic.
+but he suddenly stuns her with a nerve paralytic.
 By 1 am, Liz lies

 dead, and as pedler Louis Diemschutz turns his cart into Dutfield's